Dibyanisahu/SQL_Healthcare_CaseStudy/README.md

 4.Analyzing which medical specialties conducted the most procedures.
 5.Evaluating readmission rates and resource allocation in high-traffic areas.
 # Data Source:
-The dataset used for this project was sourced from Kaggle.I manipulated the data using Python to preserve only the relevant attributes, and then exported these into CSV files.
+The dataset used for this project was sourced from Kaggle(https://www.kaggle.com/datasets/brandao/diabetes?select=diabetic_data.csv).I manipulated the data using Python to preserve only the relevant attributes, and then exported these into CSV files.
 The final dataset is split into two tables: Demographics and Health.
 # Methodology & Approach:
 We conduct an exploratory data analysis (EDA) using SQL to understand the dataset and extract meaningful insights.
 # Recommendations: